 Renal angiomyolipomas (AML) are a type of benign renal neoplasm encountered both sporadically and as part of a phakomatosis, most commonly tuberous sclerosis.
-They are considered one of a number of tumours with perivascular epitheloid cellular differentiation (PEComas) and are composed of vascular, smooth muscle and fat elements.
-They can spontaneously haemorrhage, which may be fatal.
+They are considered one of a number of tumors with perivascular epitheloid cellular differentiation (PEComas) and are composed of vascular, smooth muscle and fat elements.
+They can spontaneously hemorrhage, which may be fatal.
 AMLs usually have characteristic radiographic appearances.

 Angiomyolipomas are the most common benign solid renal lesion and also the most common fat-containing lesion of the kidneys.
 The majority of angiomyolipomas are sporadic (80%) and are typically identified in adults (mean age of presentation 43 years), with a strong female predilection (F:M of 4:1) 7,9.

 The remaining 20% are seen in association with phakomatoses, the vast majority in the setting of tuberous sclerosis (80% of them get AML) although they have also been described in the setting of von Hippel-Lindau syndrome (vHL) and neurofibromatosis type 1 (NF1) 5,7.
 In these cases, they present earlier (usually identified by the age of 10 years), are larger, and are far more numerous.
 They are more likely to be fat-poor which accounts for their earlier presentation 2,6,7.
 They have also been associated with lymphangioleiomyomatosis (LAM) 20.

 Angiomyolipomas are often found incidentally when the kidneys are imaged for other reasons, or as part of screening in patients with tuberous sclerosis.

-Symptomatic presentation is most frequently with spontaneous retroperitoneal haemorrhage; the risk of bleeding is proportional to the size of the lesion (>4 cm diameter).
-Shock due to severe haemorrhage from rupture is described as Wunderlich syndrome 4,5,7.
+Symptomatic presentation is most frequently with spontaneous retroperitoneal hemorrhage; the risk of bleeding is proportional to the size of the lesion (>4 cm diameter).
+Shock due to severe hemorrhage from rupture is described as Wunderlich syndrome 4,5,7.

-Angiomyolipomas are members of the perivascular epithelioid cells tumour group (PEComas) and are composed of variable amounts of three components; blood vessels (-angio), plump spindle cells (-myo) and adipose tissue (-lipo).
+Angiomyolipomas are members of the perivascular epithelioid cells tumor group (PEComas) and are composed of variable amounts of three components; blood vessels (-angio), plump spindle cells (-myo) and adipose tissue (-lipo).

 Almost all classic angiomyolipomas are benign but they do have the risk of rupture with bleeding or secondary damage/destruction of surrounding structures as they grow.